apache/airflow/docs/apache-airflow/security/access-control.rst

  .. image:: /img/list-roles.png

 2. Specify a name and add permissions for the role.
+Note that the names for permissions will vary slightly between the UI and the source code.

  .. image:: /img/add-permissions.png

-3. Click save.
-When you create a new user and assign them a role, this new role should appear as a possible option.
+3. Click Save.

-You can also create roles via the CLI using the ``airflow roles create`` command, e.g.:
+You can also create roles via the CLI using the following command:

 .. code-block:: bash

-  airflow roles create Role1 Role2
+  airflow roles create <Role1> <Role2>

 You could then assign the given role to a new user using the ``airflow users add-role`` CLI command.
 Note that adding and removing permissions for a role can only be completed in the UI.